 Some tips:

-- You can visit both the shop and the coffee house / restaurant without actually going into the museum proper (or paying for a ticket).
+- You can visit the shop and the café-restaurant without actually going into the museum proper (or paying for a ticket).

-(The coffee house opposite – Café Prückel – is one of Vienna’s revered traditional establishments.
-I often have summer breakfasts there in the outdoor section.)
+Alternatively, the coffee house opposite the MAK – Café Prückel – is one of Vienna’s revered traditional establishments.
+I often have summer breakfasts there in the outdoor section.

-- Some information displays are in English, and you can borrow free guidebooks which provide English descriptions of items in the permanent collections
+- Many information displays are in English, and you can borrow free guidebooks which provide English descriptions of items in the permanent collections

 - Get in once for free if you have a Vienna Pass sightseeing card (see my review)

-- Look left as you leave the MAK for the Stadtpark, a nice little city park that houses the famous golden statue of Johann Strauss (the son) and monuments to other composers like Schubert and Lehár
+- As you leave the MAK, look for the Stadtpark, a neighbouring park that offers green respite from city stress.
+The park houses the famous golden statue of Johann Strauss II and monuments to other composers like Schubert and Lehár

 How to get to the MAK?